Seattle13/NetworkMonitor/README.md

 # Network Scanner and Monitoring System

-A network monitoring solution that scans local Wi-Fi networks, collects device information, stores it in a structured database, and presents it through a web-based dashboard.
+A sophisticated network monitoring solution that scans local Wi-Fi networks, collects device information, stores it in a structured database, and presents it through a web-based dashboard.
 The system includes real-time alerting capabilities for new device detection.

 ## Features